takahashi-yt/czf-in-mahlo/README.md

 # czf-in-mahlo
-This repository formalizes Aczel's constructive set theory CZF in Martin-Löf type theory with a Mahlo universe by using Agda
+This repository formalises Aczel's constructive set theory CZF in Martin-Löf type theory with a Mahlo universe by using Agda